Customer Lifetime Value Framework: Formula, Calculation & Case Strategy

 - Is churn caused by price, product quality, onboarding, competition, or poor-fit customers?

-Common misuse patterns that break a CLV structure
+Which misuse patterns break a CLV structure?

 The most common CLV mistake is using the formula before clarifying the decision.
 If the client wants to know whether to cut discounts, acquisition cost alone may not answer it.
 If the client wants profitable growth, revenue CLV alone can mislead.
 If the client has multiple customer types, a blended average can hide the segment that actually drives the answer.